sionleroux/vimrc/README.md

 directory and link information to install the plugins from their own repositories.

+I use Tim Pope's [pathogen plugin](https://github.com/tpope/vim-pathogen) to keep it all together.
+Each plugin pathogen manages is a submodule living in the `bundle` directory, so if you see some you like but don't want my whole repo, just add the plugins you like, in a similar fashion.

 ### Windows:

 If you're using Microsoft Windows™ then rename the `.vim` directory to